myduino/Hibiscus-Sense-Arduino/Exercise_09_APDS9960_Gesture/README.md

-# Exercise 09: Hand Gesture Detection using APDS9960
+# Exercise 09: Monitor Hand Gesture Direction using APDS9960

 The aim of this exercise is to learn how to detect the hand gestures using the APDS9960 sensor.